AyushPoojariUCD/codesphere-online-ide/README.md

 bun dev
 ```

-### Open http://localhost:3000 with your browser to see the result.

 ### 5. Run Convex local development
 ``` bash
 If you want to run Convex locally for development: